-Transfer fees are assessed against the moving party or parties once a case is accepted for transfer to Business Court.
-Cases accepted following a judicial request to transfer are not assigned a transfer fee.
+In Fulton County Superior Court, transfer fees are assessed against the moving party or parties once a case is accepted for transfer to the Business Court.
+Cases accepted following a judicial request to transfer are not assessed a transfer fee.
 The transfer fee funds are used for Business Court operations and Senior Judge funding.
-Out of the 20 cases transferred to Business Court in 2016, \$14,000 in transfer fees were collected.
-Fees are not collected for related cases or judicial requests.
+Out of the 20 cases transferred to the Business Court in Fulton County in 2017, \$9,000 in transfer fees were collected.
+Fees were not collected for related cases that were transferred or transfers by judicial request.
+No fees were collected from transfers to the Business Court in Gwinnett State and Superior Courts as they do not currently assess a transfer fee.